Uncial 076

 Uncial 076 (in the Gregory-Aland numbering), α^{1008} (Soden), is a Greek uncial manuscript of the New Testament, dated palaeographically to the 5th or 6th-century.
 Formerly it was labeled by י^{a}.

 Description

 Survived only one parchment leaf (17 cm by 15 cm).
 The codex is written in two columns per page, 23 lines per page, 9-10 letters per line.
 It contains a part of the Acts of the Apostles (2:11-22) with some missing words or letters.
 It used breathings and accents.
 The nomina sacra are abbreviated.
 The Old Testament quotations are marked by inverted comma (>).

 Text

 The Greek text of this codex is a representative of the Alexandrian text-type with some alien readings.
-Aland placed it in Category II.
+Kurt Aland placed it in Category II.

 The most interesting readings occurs in 2:13 where fragment supports Codex Bezae against all other manuscripts.